Family Nurse Practitioner Program

 How long will the program take to complete?

 The MSN is 45 credit hours.
 A full-time plan of study can be completed within five continuous semesters.
 A part-time plan of study can be completed within eight continuous semesters.
 Continuous plans of study includes summer semesters.
 Those who are selected to begin in the Spring semesters may be able to complete their studies in 7 continuous semesters.

 The Second MSN plan of study is for students who have completed a previous Master's Degree in Nursing.
 This includes nursing education, nursing administration, clinical nurse specialist, etc. A student's plan of study is developed with consideration of previous MSN courses completed in pursuit of their first Master's degree.
 Each student must present their official transcripts for review by the Associate Dean and FNP Program Director to determine which courses may transfer.
 A maximum of 15 credit hours may transfer if deemed congruent with HCCN's program.
 The length of the second MSN will depend on the number of transfer credits accepted.

 The Post Graduate Certificate program may be chosen by registered nurses who have already completed a MSN (Non-FNP focused) in another concentration.
 The certificate program is based upon previous course work.
 Students focus on courses specific to FNP certification and university requirements, up to 32 credit hours.
 This program can be completed within five semesters.

 Is Financial Aid available for the FNP program?

 Please click here for Harding University's Graduate Financial Aid Services office or call 501-279-4081 for more information.

-Please note: Title IV federal financial aid is not available for the Post Master's certificate, though private loans and grants may be available.
+Please note: Title IV federal financial aid is not available for the Post Graduate Certificate, though private loans and grants may be available.

 If I attend an online program, how often will I see my instructor?